2019 Jaguar E-Pace spy shots and video

 Jaguar’s F-Pace has soared to the top of the sales chart in only its first year on the market.
 A total 45,973 of the SUVs were sold in 2016, equating to approximately 30 percent of Jaguar’s sales.

-Little surprise then that the British automaker is already at an advanced stage of development on its second SUV—a prototype for which has just been spied again.
+Little surprise then that the British automaker is already at an advanced stage of development on its second SUV: the E-Pace.
+Due to be unveiled on July 13, the compact SUV has been confirmed for sale in the United States in early 2018.
+It will be priced from $39,595.

-Jaguar’s next SUV will sit below the F-Pace, suggesting that it will be called an E-Pace.

 Our spy shots and video reveal much of the design.
-The proportions are similar to those of the F-Pace though the E-Pace looks to be the sportier of the two.
-Look for a rectangular grille up front, slit-like lights at both ends, and a five-door body.
+The proportions are similar to those of the F-Pace though the E-Pace is the sportier of the two.
+A teaser shot reveals a front that resembles the design of the F-Type sports car.

 2019 Jaguar E-Pace spy video from Motor Authority on Vimeo.

+For the interior, we should elements borrowed from the F-Pace and XE models.
+Look for Jaguar's typical three-spoke, multi-function steering wheel and rotary-dial gear selector.
+The infotainment system will be Jaguar's latest InControl touchscreen-based system.

-The E-Pace will be a compact model targeting the Audi Q3, BMW X1 and Mercedes-Benz GLA.
+The E-Pace, which slots in below the F-Pace, will target the Audi Q3, BMW X1 and Mercedes-Benz GLA.
 The platform is the latest version of Jaguar Land Rover’s LR-MS platform, which made its debut in the 2016 Land Rover Discovery Sport.
 The platform is also earmarked for the redesigned Range Rover Evoque and possibly a model from parent company Tata.

+In the powertrain department will be inline-4 engines.
+The base model should be an F-Pace 25t equipped with a 247-horsepower 2.0-liter turbocharged inline-4.
+All-wheel drive will be standard in the U.S.

-It’s too early to talk powertrains but expect Jaguar Land Rover’s Ingenium inline-4 engines to feature predominantly.
-We’re unlikely to see anything larger offered, but we could see the vehicle feature a new inline-3 Jaguar Land Rover is investigating.
-A hybrid option is also a possibility further down the product cycle.
+Further out it's possible we see the vehicle adopt a new inline-3 Jaguar Land Rover is investigating.
+A hybrid option is also a possibility at some point.

-A debut should take place in late 2017 or early the following year.
-We’re currently expecting the E-Pace to arrive on the market in 2018, as a 2019 model.
+As mentioned, the E-Pace will be unveiled on July 13.
+A formal debut should take place at the 2017 Frankfurt auto show in September.

 Note, Jaguar is working on an at least one more SUV.
 We’re talking about the I-Pace electric SUV, which was previewed at the 2016 Los Angeles auto show by a concept of the same name.